eachabys/KATA_SEARCH/README.md

 ### SRC

 The solution to this problem was written in Python v.3.6.
-It was broken into 3 parts which can be found in the py_scripts subdirectory of the src (source) directory.
+It was broken into 3 parts which can be found in the [py_scripts](https://github.com/eachabys/KATA_SEARCH/tree/master/src/py_scripts) subdirectory of the [src](https://github.com/eachabys/KATA_SEARCH/tree/master/src) directory.
 Each python script performs searches in different directions: kata_word_search_01.py (performs only horizontal and vertical searches) kata_word_search_02.py (performs only diagonal search in the direction parallel to the main dexter diagonal) kata_word_search_03.py (performs only diagonal search in the direction perpendicular to the main dexter diagonal)